 Insurance information page 2: Medicare

-The user needs to indicate whether they’re enrolled in Medicare Part A. If they select “Yes,” the next page will request the effective date of their Medicare Part A coverage.
+If the user is not eligible for the shortened form, they will be asked about Medicare Part A. The user needs to indicate whether they’re enrolled in Medicare Part A. If they select “Yes,” the next page will request the effective date of their Medicare Part A coverage.

 Insurance information page 3: Medicare detail